How to Trade Cryptocurrency in 2022 - Complete Guide

 2. Choose a Trading Strategy

 Trading strategies are integral to successful trading.
 Every trader uses trading strategies to turn a profit, and there are plenty to choose from.
-Here are some examples of a few popular trading strategies:
+Here are some examples of a few popular crypto trading strategies:

 - HODL–A strategy made famous by a typo of the word ‘hold’ in a post on an online Bitcoin forum.
 ‘Hodling’ involves holding on to your cryptocurrency and waiting for its value to increase over time (months or years).
-The gist of this strategy is to hold on to your coins until there is a huge rush, then sell them for a tidy profit.
+The gist of this strategy is to hold on to your coins until there is a huge rush, then sell digital currencies for a tidy profit.
 You can buy them back when the price trends down.